NavyaG-lab/Tech-writer/tools/databricks/pii_access_sync.md

 With the previous SU Cluster release in Databricks, we have hardened the authentication around PII access on Databricks.
 PII access on Databricks is no longer permanent.
 It expires based on the validity of PII request.
 This flow is jointly owned by #data-access, #data-protection and #squad-itops.

-## Problem / Why are we doing this?
+## Problem / Why are we doing this

 We have SAML integration which syncs the user's IAM roles on Databricks (some of these roles have PII access).
 But this sync only happens when the users logs into their account.
 There is no mandate within the SAML specification that enforces the third party tools (Okta and Databricks) to do this sync periodically.
 Because of this Databricks doesn't always have an updated view of user roles.
 This is both an imminent risk and a wrong view of state.